dhenderson/dhenderson.github.io/_posts/2016-06-10-philanthropys-false-optimism.md

 The social sector business model, of which I'm no doubt a part, is to sell donors on a disbeliefe in the poor, and then to sell *their* outcomes as *ours*.
 But nonprofits do not create social impact, people and families do.

 Optimism is *believing* in people.
-Optomism is *investing* in families.
-Anything else is pesimissm, although I'm not terribly optimistic the social sector will change.
+Optimism is *investing* in families.
+Anything else is pessimism, although I'm not terribly optimistic the social sector will change.

 [idealistics]: http://fullcontactphilanthropy.com/2013/06/18/goodbye-idealistics/
 [fii]: http://fullcontactphilanthropy.com/2014/11/10/why-i-joined-the-family-independence-initiative/